Luca0414/SURE-project/README.md

 2. Create a conda environment: `conda env create -f environment.yaml`.
 This will create a conda environment called `gplr` (Genetic Programming Linear Regression), although you can name the environment differently if you wish.
 3. Activate the conda environment: `conda activate gplr`.

+## Results Data
+We distribute our results data as zip files attached to the (CauSE release v1.0.0)[https://github.com/Luca0414/SURE-project/releases/tag/v1.0.0].
+To use this data, simply extract the two results zip files in the main repo directory and skip straight to the (plotting)[#plotting] section to plot the results.

 ## Running controlled experiments for random expressions
 1. Generate the configurations: `python generate_configurations.py`.
 This will create a file called `configurations.txt` which contains the 300 configurations we used for our paper.
 2. Run `learn_equations.py` with each of the configurations in `configurations.txt`.
 This will create a directory called `results` containing JSON that record the output of each run.